 What Does ISTP Stand For?

-As part of the 16 MBTI types, the ISTP abbreviation stands for the 4 Preferences that define this type – Introversion (I), Sensing (S), Thinking (T), and Perceiving (P).
+As part of the 16 personality types, the ISTP abbreviation stands for the 4 Preferences that define this type – Introversion (I), Sensing (S), Thinking (T), and Perceiving (P).
 These preferences are used to describe the personality type and give insight into why they behave the way they do.

 The way a person makes decisions and their approach to processing information is determined by their stack of Cognitive Functions.
 Similar to the preferences, each type relates to four strictly individual functions.